 Kamara, an athletics competitor, is scheduled to race in the men's 100- and 200metre events in London.
 The 200 metres is scheduled for next Saturday and Sunday, the third and fourth days of Paralympic competition, and the 100-meter event is to happen on 6th September.

 Sierra Leone's neighbour Liberia will be making its own Paralympic debut when powerlifter James Siaffa competes in London.

-Sierra Leone sends lone athlete for the nation's second ever Paralympic Games.
-(2012, August 25).
-Adapted from https://en.wikinews.org/wiki/Sierra\Leone\sends\lone\athlete\for\the\nation%27s\ second\ever\Paralympic\Games
+https://en.wikinews.org/wiki/Sierra Leone sends lone athlete for the nation%27s second ever Paralympic Games